-As a writer, you need tools to help manage your tasks and your time.
-Trello is the tool that I use on a daily basis.
-I have the app on my phone and I have it open on my computer all the time.
-It’s useful for collaborating with others and just to use for my own needs.
-After using it for almost a year, I feel more confident in sharing this Trello review.
+When you work from home, you need tools to manage your tasks.
+Trello is the one that I use on a daily basis, whether it’s from the app on my phone or the desktop app when I’m on my computer or Surface Pro.
+After using it for many years, I feel more confident in sharing this Trello review ($).

 During the review I’ll look at the ways that I use Trello personally.
 These are insights into my daily schedule and life to see how I manage my tasks and plan my writing.
 You’ll see how I stay on top with my deadlines, track my ideas and pitches, and more.